mjohnson324/blockhead/README.md

 [ ] 'Other tile types:' The original game has multiple tiles with functionalities such as switches, different weight-bearing capacities, teleportation, etc.

 [ ] 'Score tracker:' The original game tracks the number of moves a player has taken.
 It would make for a fun competition if, in addition to tracking a player's current score the game ranked players.
 I've considered Firebase as a possible server option.

+[ ] 'Mobile access': In the spirit of introducing my game to more people I may also adapt the game to mobile devices.
+I do not yet know of an ideal way to implement mobile controls.